The ESNCM offers three programs of study in its branches - the Bustan or Kindergarten program, the Regular program and the Amateur program.

 The Regular Program

 The musical program of study at the ESNCM has been designed to give regular students a broadly structured instrumental and theoretical musical education.
-It consists of three levels:
+It consists of four levels:

 The Elementary level.